aosta/springmusic-deployment/README.md

 # Spring Music Deployment

-The default manifest is for deploying to a BOSH-Lite on Virtualbox.
+The default manifest is for deploying to a BOSH(Lite) on Virtualbox.
 There is a bunch of BOSH operations files included to 'patch' the deployment for deploying to other IaaS.

 If you look at the `ops/` directory you should be able to determine what operations files to include if you want to deploy to other IaaS's.

-## Deplying to BOSH-Lite on Virtualbox
+## Deploying to BOSH(Lite) on Virtualbox

 This assumes you have followed my [workshop](https://bosh.valueline.io/bootstrap-bosh-director/workstation/intro/) on bootstrapping a BOSH director on your workstaiton.